 The WPD stakeholder engagement plans continue and full details are detailed in Section 5.
 In 2017 WPD hosted the latest Stakeholder Engagement session.
-At that event WPD shifted the focus of the losses work and introduced plans to target electric vehicle demand as the next significant area of increased losses on WPD network.
+At that event WPD shifted the focus of the losses work and introduced plans to target electric vehicle and other Low Carbon Technologies demand as the next significant area of increased losses on WPD network.
+During Q3/Q4 of 2019 the next Losses stakeholder event will take place.